databrary/policies/jobs/webdev.md

 ### Qualifications

-- Bachelor's in CS or other relevant field and 3+ years programming experience
+- Background in CS or other relevant field and 3+ years programming experience
 - Knowledge of modern MVC web development frameworks (Django, Rails, Lift, etc.)
 - Experience with Ajax and working knowledge of HTML5 and CSS3
 - Familiarity with standard UNIX development tools such as git